 Tool Introduction

 The Endogenous Creatinine Clearance Rate (CCR) Calculator is an online tool specifically designed to assess glomerular filtration function.
-It quickly and accurately estimates the endogenous creatinine clearance rate based on the user's gender, weight, age, and serum creatinine values, and provides kidney function staging and health status recommendations according to international general standards.
-CCR is an important indicator in clinical practice for judging kidney health, monitoring kidney function progression, and adjusting drug dosages.
-This tool aims to provide users with a convenient preliminary assessment of kidney function to help them understand their kidney health status.
+It quickly and accurately estimates the endogenous creatinine clearance rate based on the user's gender, weight, age, and serum creatinine value, and provides kidney function staging and health status suggestions according to international general standards.
+CCR is an important indicator in clinical practice for judging kidney health status, monitoring kidney function progression, and adjusting drug dosages.
+This tool aims to provide users with a convenient preliminary assessment of kidney function, helping them understand their kidney health status.

 How to Use